scenoxmans/learning-markup/exercises/2. css/4.media-queries/README.md

+Media queries are a popular technique for delivering a tailored style sheet to different devices.

-Here is my FIRST group project...
+Here is the FIRST group project where i used media queries...
 And first encounter with responsive design.